CarolineVHK/Immo-Eliza-ML-Pricers/README.md

 The mission of this project is to develop a robust machine learning model that can accurately predict real estate prices in Belgium.
 This involves several key steps:

-1. **Data Collection**: Scraping real estate data from relevant sources, cleaning and analyzing the data to identify patterns and trends. (see my repo for scrapping the data: https://github.com/CarolineVHK/immo-eliza-scraping-Python_Pricers - and my repo fror cleaning the data : https://github.com/CarolineVHK/immoeliza-analysis).
-Those repo's where done as a team.
+1. **Data Collection**: Scraping real estate data from relevant sources, cleaning and analyzing the data to identify patterns and trends.

 2. **Preprocessing**: Preprocessing the data to prepare it for training a machine learning model.
 This includes handling missing values, encoding categorical variables, and scaling numerical features.